svalenti/DLT40PimaSchool.github.io/to_do_list.md

 # Dennis:

-Join github
-what the video should have
+start to put some text in the webpage, PIMA logo

 # David:
-worrk on the proposal
+work on the proposal
 jupiter notebook
-wiki page
-invite others to github
+start to put some text in the webpage

 # Stefano:
-jupiter notebook
-wiki page
-invite others to github
+look at the link Dave shared and work on the github page add more lectures to github